-MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation measures (to reduce energy use) that were outlined in the Downtown Specific Plan MEIR will be implemented for the proposed project. point standard for energy conservation (i.e. GreenPoint Rated, LEED).
-Development proposed under the proposed project should provide for energy conservation through the use of energy-efficient building techniques, materials, and appliances, such that the buildings consume less energy than allowed by California's Title 24 Building Energy Efficiency Standards, which could be documented in the energy compliance reports submitted at the time of application for building permits. during construction or prior to the issuance of a grading/building permit. the development permit.
-All measures will be printed on all construction documents, contracts, and project plans prior to Development Agency AM ENER-1.2: Development and demolition activities proposed under the proposed project shall have a waste management plan for recycling of construction and demolition materials in place and operating from project inception.
+(ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation and standard Code Chapter 18.78.28, development should be required to meet a minimum by the applicant required as part of City's Community measures (to reduce point standard for energy conservation (i.e. GreenPoint Rated, LEED). during construction the development Development energy use) that Development proposed under the proposed project should provide for energy or prior to the permit.
+All Agency were outlined in the conservation through the use of energy-efficient building techniques, materials, issuance of a measures will be Downtown Specific and appliances, such that the buildings consume less energy than allowed by grading/building printed on all Plan MEIR will be California's Title 24 Building Energy Efficiency Standards, which could be permit. construction implemented for the documented in the energy compliance reports submitted at the time of documents, proposed project. application for building permits. contracts, and project plans prior to AM ENER-1.2: Development and demolition activities proposed under the issuance of permits. proposed project shall have a waste management plan for recycling of construction and demolition materials in place and operating from project inception.
 Prior to the issuance of building permits, the City will review the plan.
-The plan would be completed to the satisfaction of the Community Development Director, Building Official, or Environmental Coordinator. issuance of permits.
+The plan would be completed to the satisfaction of the Community Development Director, Building Official, or Environmental Coordinator.
 AM ENER-1.3: Development proposed under the proposed project shall recycle or salvage a minimum of 50 percent (by weight) of construction, demolition, and land clearing waste.
 The projected quantities of waste generated during demolition and construction, how much of those materials would be reused, recycled, or otherwise diverted from landfills, and where unrecycled materials would be disposed of should be included in the waste management plan prepared for proposed development.
 Upon completion, the project applicant shall provide the City with a report summarizing the waste type, quantity, disposition (e.g., recycled or landfilled) and facility used, to document execution of the plan.
+22.2.2.2.2.2.2.2.2.2.2.2.2.2.2.2.2.2.2